MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/container_networking.md

 Stop-Service docker
 ```

-The configuration file can be found at `c:\programdata\docker\runDockerDaemon.cmd’.
+The configuration file can be found at `c:\programdata\docker\runDockerDaemon.cmd`.
 Edit the following line, replacing `Virtual Switch` with the name of the virtual switch to be used by the Docker service.

 ```powershell
 docker daemon -D -b “New Switch Name"